África Brasil: Reception and legacy

 Commercially, the album sold approximately 60,000 copies in Brazil.
-Imported copies of África Brasil were readily available in well-stocked record stores in the United States, and Ben's influence had grown considerably.
+Imported copies of África Brasil were readily available in well-stocked record stores in the United States, and Ben's influence grew considerably.
 The track "Ponta de Lança Africano (Umbabarauma)" was initially not a hit in Brazil, but garnered popularity when included on David Byrne's 1989 compilation Brazil Classics Beleza Tropical, prompting rotation of a video for the track on VH-1.
-In 1991, Ambitious Lovers released a cover song on 12-inch single that became a dance hit.
+In 1991, Ambitious Lovers released a cover song on twelve-inch single that became a dance hit.
 "Xica Da Silva" garnered more attention at the time, both in Brazil and in more alternative circles in the United States, particularly within the disco scene. África Brasil was included in the reference book 1001 Albums You Must Hear Before You Die, published in 2005. África Brasil was elected 22nd in its list of "50 Coolest Records" by the Rolling Stone magazine of the United States, as one of the few non-English-language albums.
 Conversely, album was voted the 67th best Brazilian album of all time in a list published in October 2007 by the Brazilian Rolling Stone magazine.
 In May 2022, the album was voted the 42nd greatest Brazilian album by the Discoteca Básica podcast.

 In 1978, British rock singer Rod Stewart lifted a melody from "Taj Mahal" for his hit song "Da Ya Think I'm Sexy?".
 Ben filed a plagiarism copyright infringement lawsuit against Stewart, to which Stewart admitted in his 2012 autobiography to "unconscious plagiarism" of Ben's song, which he had heard while attending the Rio Carnival in 1978.
 The case was "settled amicably" according to Ben, in Ben's favor.
 The upshot of which was Stewart's agreement to donate his royalties from the song to the United Nations Children's Fund (UNICEF), performing the song at the Music for UNICEF Concert at the United Nations General Assembly in January 1979.
-The thematic overview from the album, covering racial topics positively had influenced artists like Mano Brown.
+The thematic overview from the album, covering racial topics positively, has also influenced artists like Mano Brown.